 "Do you need a shower?" he added.

 "Took one at the gym," came her muffled reply, as she tasted a spoonful of rich gravy simmering on the stove.
-"Mmmmmm, lovely.
-Needs a spot more pepper."
+"Mmmmmm, lovely, but needs more pepper."
 She added the seasoning.

-Jake nodded toward a bottle of Hawkes Bay Cabernet Sauvignon on the counter.
+Jake nodded towards a bottle of Hawkes Bay Cabernet Sauvignon on the counter.
 "Handle that will you?"

 Erin found a corkscrew and expertly opened the bottle.